bor0/budge/tp/README.md

-# The Arrew theorem prover
+# The Budge theorem prover

-Arrew (ARrow REWriter) is a computer program that allows expressing formal systems and deriving theorems.
+Budge-tp is a computer program that allows expressing formal systems and deriving theorems.

 ## Syntax

-Every statement in an Arrew code is of the form:
+Every statement in an Budge code is of the form:

 ```
 r<name> : <expr> [-> <expr> -> ... -> <expr>]